Skip Navigation

 Cost Associated

-NTN works in partnership with the school team, leadership team, and teachers to plan and support the implementation of the model.
-NTN has successfully partnered with over 200 schools and districts using their unique approach, which is highly structured but personalized to each community’s needs.
+NTN works in partnership with the schools to plan and support the implementation of NTN’s whole school model.
+NTN has successfully partnered with over 350 schools and districts using their unique approach, which is highly structured but personalized to each community’s needs.
 Schools first explore to learn more about the model and determine if it’s a good fit, then they plan for implementation of the model, and finally, they launch the model in their own community.

 Reach